marcdotson/data-stack/README.md

 Note that when a branch is deleted on GitHub, it will still exist in your cloned repository.
 This isn’t necessarily a problem, though if you commit changes to a closed branch it will force the branch open again.
-Again, make sure you’re working on the correct branch.
+Remember to make sure you’re working on the correct branch.
 Eventually you may want to clean up branches that have been merged into `main` and closed on GitHub by using `Git: Delete Branch...` via the command palette, followed by the branch name.
 You may also need to use `Git: Fetch` to prune tracking branches that are no longer on remote